 What is yaws?
 What are symptoms of yaws?

 Yaws is a common chronic infectious disease that occurs mainly in warm humid regions such as the tropical areas of Africa, Asia, South and Central Americas, plus the Pacific Islands.
 The disease has many names (for example, pian, parangi, paru, frambesia tropica).
 Yaws usually features lesions that appear as bumps on the skin of the face, hands, feet, and genital area.
 The disease most often starts as a single lesion that becomes slightly elevated, develops a crust that is shed, leaving a base that resembles the texture of a raspberry or strawberry.
 This primary lesion is termed the mother yaw (also termed buba, buba madre, or primary frambesioma).
 Secondary lesions, termed daughter yaws, develop in about six to 16 weeks after the primary lesion.
-Almost all cases of yaws begin in children under 15 years of age, with the peak incidence in 6-10-year-old children.
+Almost all cases of yaws begin in children under 15 years of age, with the peak incidence in 6- to 10-year-old children.
 The incidence is about the same in males and females.
+Yaws is a member of the treponematoses, diseases caused by spiral bacteria in the genus Treponema; besides yaws, the disease include endemic syphilis (bejel) and pinta.
+Of these three diseases, yaws is the most common.